19hours/sg-statutes/Acts/Legal Profession Act.md

 (d) contain such information as may be prescribed by rules made by the Council under this section; and

-(e) be delivered to the Society not more than 6 months (or such other period as may be prescribed by any rules made under this section) after the end of the accounting period specified in the report.
+(e) be delivered to the Society not more than 6 months (or such other period as may be prescribed by any rules made under this section) after the end of the said accounting period.

 [19/2008 wef 19/09/2008]